-- to be recorded teaching at least one of each of the main practices such as the: raisin exercise; minimum of one body scan; minimum of one mindful movement session; minimum of two main sitting meditation practices in different sessions of the course; minimum of two didactic sessions/exercises (e.g. an exercise such as 'Walking down the street', teaching such as on depression or stress); and minimum of two different breathing spaces or other short practices. - to be teaching the group at minimum 50% of the time if possible more, so that the assessors have the opportunity to see each element more than once. - to teach at least two whole sessions on his/her own.
-It's fine to have the co-teacher there in the session to respond to distressed participants, etc. It's helpful to explain to the group what is happening around the recording, when agreement is sought, and during the course if appropriate.
+- The relevant teacher needs to be recorded teaching at least one of each of the main practices and teaching elements (i.e., raisin meditation; minimum of one body scan; minimum of one mindful movement session; minimum of two main sitting meditation practices in different sessions of the course; minimum of two didactic sessions/exercises (e.g., a session 2 exercise such as 'walking down the street'; a session 4/5 exercise on depression or stress); and a minimum of two different breathing spaces or other short practices. - The relevant teacher needs to be teaching the group a minimum of 50% of the time, and if possible more, so that the assessors have the opportunity to see each element more than once. - The relevant teacher needs to teach at least two whole sessions on their own.
+It is fine to have the co-teacher there in the session to respond to distressed participants etc. It is helpful to explain to the group what is happening around the recording, when agreement is sought, and during the course if appropriate.